 "Vive La France", "Regency Masque", "Circus Night", "Highland Fling", "Devils Dance" and "Greensleeves."
-These are a few

-	of the themes which the South Shore Dancers have presented in their twenty-six year history!
-Initially no one came up

-	with the idea of giving dances a "theme", but the idea soon caught on.
+These are a few of the themes which the South Shore Dancers have presented in their twenty-eight year history!
+Initially no one came up with the idea of giving dances a "theme", but the idea soon caught on.

-	Our first dance was in September, 1989, and at that time we didnt know if the idea would pay the Directors pledged their

-	own funds in case income didnt cover expenses!
+Our first dance was in September, 1989, and at that time we didnt know if the idea would pay the Directors pledged their own funds in case income didnt cover expenses!

 But it did catch on, and while receipts didnt always cover expenses, (particularly in the Winter months), the SSD has managed to do its job which is to collect enough money to defray expenses.